 Combinations of the colors can also exist.
 White markings and/or a black facemask may also be present.

 Boston Terrier vs French Bulldog Temperament

 The Boston Terrier is a friendly, outgoing dog with an intelligent mind.
-They have quite a stubborn streak, requiring a patient owner with lots of time an energy to invest in training.
+They have quite a stubborn streak.
+So, they need a patient owner with lots of time and energy to invest in training.

 French Bulldogs are similarly tempered.
 Smart and funny, but with the potential to be even more stubborn than the Boston Terrier.

 Both tend to be comfortable with kids and other pets provided that they have been socialized from a young age.